salmoor/angle-between-vectors/README.md

 ## Motivation

 The goal of this program is to explore CUDA platform and optimize code to overcome some of its shortcomings.
-For implementation details, execution timings and discussions please refer to the **report** file in the **report** directory.
+For implementation details, execution timings and discussions please refer to the **project_document** file in the **doc** directory.

 ## Install